Africa Oyé is FREE and open to all. We are delighted to welcome all our deaf and disabled festival-goers.

 There is no seating on the festival site.
 Please feel free to bring blankets, folding chairs or anything which will add to your Oyé experience.
 We advise getting there early to find a good spot.

 To the side left of the stage, there will be an accessible viewing platform.
-This service is solely for our disabled users and will be manned.
+The viewing platform is a service we offer for our deaf and disabled audience and will be staffed throughout both days.
+Please do let staff know if you need any assistance.

-The site is a greenfield site where there can be hilly grass sections meaning that sometimes access across the site is not that easy, especially in bad weather conditions.
-At times the ground may be uneven, especially in bad weather conditions or when it becomes muddy.
+The site is a largely flat greenfield site.
+There are small hilly grass sections meaning that sometimes access across these areas of the site is not that easy, especially in bad weather conditions.
 The site is approximately 0.5 miles from one side to another.
 Maximum distance from a point A to B across site for festival goers is 263 meters.

 Guide dogs are very welcome at the festival, and there will be water available for these dogs at the Access Tent.